 How Do You Cope with the Rising College Costs?

 Use Tax-Advantaged Accounts.
-Because of the rapid increase of college tuition, for parents, traditionally saving your money will not multiply by the time your child reaches college.
+Because of the rapid increase in college tuition, for parents, traditionally saving money will not multiply by the time their child reaches college.
 Try putting your money into a state-sponsored 529 plan.
 It will allow you to invest money for college expenses, free of income tax.